sverweij/dependency-cruiser/doc/faq.md

       - exitCode: the exit code you want the cli to return when the report is done
 - In `report/index.js`
-  - require that module and
-  - add a key to the `TYPE2REPORTER` object with that module as value
+  - add a key and the relative path to the module to the TYPE2MODULE map.
-- In `bin/dependency-cruise`
+- In `doc/cli.md`
-  - add it to the documentation of the -T option
+  - add a paragraph to the `--output-type` section that describes the new output type
 - In `test/report` add unit tests that prove your reporter does what it intends.